3 Things I Ask of Gun Owners, From a Mother Who Lost Her Son to Suicide

 Individuals can also lobby their state and federal legislators to pass gun laws to make Americans safer.
 A study from Johns Hopkins University’s Center for Gun Policy and Research shows that handgun purchaser licensing laws significantly reduce suicides.
 Since Connecticut enacted such a law in 1995, firearm suicide rates have decreased by about 15 percent.
 Conversely, when Missouri repealed its handgun purchaser licensing law, the state saw a 16 percent increase in firearm suicide rates.

 If it’s the gun owner who is in crisis, storage at home won’t work.
 I believe the most effective intervention is to temporarily remove firearms from the premises.
-All states currently issue protective orders also known as gun violence restraining orders or risk warrants) based on danger to others but only a few consider danger to self as a justification to temporarily remove guns from those at risk of suicide.
+All states currently issue protective orders based on danger to others but only a few consider danger to self as a justification to temporarily remove guns from those at risk of suicide.
 Connecticut enacted such a law in 1999.
 Dr. Jeffrey Swanson and a team of researchers from Duke University School of Medicine estimate that up to 100 suicides have been prevented as a result.

 Of gun owners, I ask three things.
 First, always store guns unloaded and in a safe with ammunition locked up elsewhere.
 Secondly, never give access to firearms to an unsupervised minor — do not share the key or combination with them.
 The odds of them needing a gun for protection are lower than the odds of them getting hurt by it.